openmymai/reactapp/README.md

 - Strapi

 ## For example - learning Redux (first redux application):
-- Learn about the different parts of Redux and how they work together
+- The different parts of Redux and how they work together
-- Learn how to fetch data from an API using Redux
+- Fetching data from an API using Redux
-- Learn how to use Redux Toolkit to setup and work with Redux using less code
+- Using Redux Toolkit to setup and work with Redux using less code